Home » GRE » GRE Exam » GRE Exam Dates

 4. What happens at the test center?

-After processing documents and submitting personal items, you can enter the testing room.
+After processing the documents and depositing your personal items outside, you can enter the testing room.
 Calculators are not allowed at the test center.
 You will be provided a scratch paper for rough work.
-At any time during the test, if you have a problem with your computer or you need an administrator, raise your hand.
+At any time during the test, if you have a problem with your computer or you need the help of an administrator, raise your hand to draw their attention.

 5. How do I cancel or postpone my GRE® exam date?

-If you cancel your GRE® date 3 days before the test, half the fee will be refunded to you.
+If you cancel your GRE® date three days before the test, half the fee will be refunded to you.
 You have to pay US $50 to postpone your test.
-To cancel or postpone your test visit: Here
+To cancel or postpone your test visit: here

 6. What is the syllabus of GRE?